oceanprotocol/operator-service/API.md

 Returns

-An Array of objects, each object describing a workflow.
+An Array of status objects, each object describing a workflow.
 If the array is empty, then the search yeld no results

-Each object will contain:
+### Status object
 ```
         owner:The owner of this compute job
         agreementId: